cioos-siooc/cioos-siooc-assetmap/README.md

 * show the map control and attribution even with panel
 * add responsive css
 * better error checking
-    * Look if dataset has a minimum ( id, titile, etc ) before adding it
+    * Look if dataset has a minimum ( id, title, etc ) before adding it
 * CSS, again and again and again...

 # Done

+* config file documentation
 * transfrom center view to use WGS84 lat/long in config
 * on details click, open dataset details
 * generate icon with multiple size ( thumbnail )